idaholab/moose/framework/doc/content/syntax/Executioner/FixedPointAlgorithms/index.md

 most of the data transfers that are performed when coupling several applications.

 !alert note
 The fixed point iteration algorithms work to converge within a time step.
-They do not attempt to use a previous time step solution, or lag part or all of the solution vector.
+The previous time step solution is not modified, The Picard, secant and Steffensen algorithm do not lag part or all of the solution vector.
 Lagging can still be achieved using postprocessors, auxiliary variables, or other constructs, and transferring them at the beginning / end of a time step.

 ## Picard fixed point iterations